ulrichwohak/ulrichwohak.github.io/_posts/2021-06-11-cs-slow-code.md

 default version of our code where we first compute all possible group-time average treatment effects (including pre-treatment ones), then use these to compute an event study.
-In addition, we default to using the multiplier bootstrap which opens up the possiblity of computing uniform confidence (another default for us) that are particularly nice in the context of event studies because they provide robustness to multiple hypothesis testing (since we are estimating
+In addition, we default to using the multiplier bootstrap which opens up the possibility of computing uniform confidence (another default for us) that are particularly nice in the context of event studies because they provide robustness to multiple hypothesis testing (since we are estimating